Load Bearing Wall

 There are following characteristics of precast concrete walls such as;

 - Moisture protection

 - Fire safety

-Retaining wall has many benefits like protecting areas from being saturated and reducing erosion and the retaining wall provides support and this wall is also called breast or revetment wall.
+Retaining a wall has many benefits like protecting areas from being saturated and reducing erosion and the retaining wall provides support this wall is also called a breast or revetment wall.